DataTalksClub/project-of-the-week/2023-01-11-github_actions-1.md

 * Recap or finish studying GitHub Actions.
 * Study about Triggering a workflow.
 You can check as well this GitHub Actions Tutorial.
-* Check building and testing through a specific language (for example Python) automated building and test.
+* Check suggested material related to building and testing.
 * Commit your changes.
 * Share your progress in Slack and on social media.